 Please define your approach to incorporate your change management practices into our organisation?
 Be concerned if the response does not include the development of a team and the hand-over to your internal resources because you will need to continue to reinforce and imbed the change after their services conclude.

 5. It’s all about the people

 In the end, it’s just a bunch of humans behaving a certain way and the role of the change team is to help them behave differently.
-I believe human behaviour is really quite simple and can be summarised in 15 words “People do what they do because of what happens to them when they do it”.
+I believe, at its core, human behaviour is really quite simple and can be summarised in 15 words “People do what they do because of what happens to them when they do it”.

 Robert Mager and Peter Pipe published “Analyzing Performance Problems”, with an even simpler approach.
 They defined change in 4 words - “You Really Oughta Wanna”.
 Their book, first published in the 90s, discusses how to figure out why people aren't doing what they should be, and what to do about It.
 They’ve refined managing human behaviour (change) to a one page process map.

-Question: Please describe how your approach will change the behaviour of the people affected by our initiative?
-Be concerned if you receive a complex psychological response or worse a 10 page presentation.
+Please describe how your approach will change the behaviour of the people affected by our initiative?
+Be concerned if you receive a complex psychological response or worse a 50 page presentation.